-The environmental regional management plan (REMP) is one of the appropriate and necessary measures required to ensure the effective protection of the marine environment of the Area from harmful effects that might arise from activities in the Area, in accordance with Article 145 of the Convention.
-This workshop, "Towards the Development of a Regional Plan Environmental Management for the Cobalt-rich Ferromanganese Crusts in the Northwest Pacific Ocean", is the first substantive step towards the development of REMPs, since the adoption of the first REMP for the Clarion-Clipperton Zone by the Council in 2012.
+The regional environmental management plan (REMP) is one of the appropriate and necessary measures required to ensure the effective protection of the marine environment of the Area from harmful effects that might arise from activities in the Area, in accordance with Article 145 of the Convention.
+This workshop, "Towards the Development of a Regional Environmental Management Plan for the Cobalt-rich Ferromanganese Crusts in the Northwest Pacific Ocean", is the first substantive step towards the development of REMPs, since the adoption of the first REMP for the Clarion-Clipperton Zone (CCZ) by the Council in 2012.
 It responsds to repeated calls by the Council for the development of REMPs.